 The treatment depends on the type of reaction you are having and how serious it is.
 Symptoms will often disappear once you stop taking the suspected drug or take it at a lower dosage.
 However, you may need treatment to recover.
-Your health care provider may prescribe drugs to help stop the reaction, such as epinephrines, corticosteroids, antihistamines, or topical ointments.
-If you also have life threatening symptoms, such as trouble breathing, you will be hospitalized until you are stable.
+Your doctor may prescribe drugs to help stop the reaction, such as epinephrine, corticosteroids, antihistamines, or topical ointments.
+If you also have life-threatening symptoms, such as trouble breathing, you will be hospitalized until you are stable.

-Because the kind of treatment you need depends on the type of skin reaction you are having, it's important to see your doctor and not self-treat for any adverse drug reactions.
+The kind of treatment you need depends on the type of skin reaction you are having, so it's important to see your doctor and not self treat any adverse drug reactions.
 If you suspect a drug is causing an adverse reaction, talk to your doctor immediately before stopping the drug.
 A cutaneous drug reaction that occurs theh first time you take a drug may cause a more severe reaction the next time you take that drug.
 It is important to keep a record of any drugs that cause reactions when you take them.

-- Corticosteroids (applied topically, or taken orally or intravenously), such as prednisone
+- Corticosteroids (applied topically, taken orally, or given intravenously), such as prednisone

 - Antipruritic treatments (to stop itching)